deraviyam/spinnaker/scripts/README.md

-# Scipts needed for Spinnaker Deployment
+# Scripts needed for Spinnaker Deployment